zhipeng93/flink-ml/docs/content/docs/operators/clustering/agglomerativeclustering.md

-from pyflink.common import Types from pyflink.datastream import StreamExecutionEnvironment from pyflink.ml.linalg import Vectors, DenseVectorTypeInfo from pyflink.ml.clustering.agglomerativeclustering import AgglomerativeClustering from pyflink.table import StreamTableEnvironment from matplotlib import pyplot as plt
+from pyflink.common import Types from pyflink.datastream import StreamExecutionEnvironment from pyflink.ml.linalg import Vectors, DenseIntDoubleVectorTypeInfo from pyflink.ml.clustering.agglomerativeclustering import AgglomerativeClustering from pyflink.table import StreamTableEnvironment from matplotlib import pyplot as plt